w3f/polkadot-wiki/docs/learn-nominator.md

 validator's nominators.
 Any account can do this, although in practice validator operators often do this as a service to their nominators.
 See the page on [Simple Payouts](learn-simple-payouts) for more information and instructions for claiming rewards.

+#### Required Minimum Stake

+Due to the way the [Phragmen algorithm](learn-phragmen) generates the solution set, there was **previously** a minimum number of DOT needed to nominate with in order to receive staking rewards due to the fact that the solution set need to be both proccessed and stored within a single block, 6 seconds on Polkadot.

+A [runtime upgrade](build-protocol-info#runtime-upgrades) moved the logic to process the rewards for nominators to an [off-chain worker](learn-phragmen#off-chain-phragmén), and now the minumum DOT required is only limited by the [existential deposit](build-protocol-info#existential-deposit) See the [Election Solution Set](learn-nominator#the-election-solution-set) section on the Nominator page for more details.

 ### What to Take Into Consideration When Nominating